Painful intelligence: What AI can tell us about human suffering: Replay exists in rats, humans, and machines

-The discussion so far considers wandering thoughts as rather mechanistic solutions to some well-defined computational problems.
+So far, the discussion has considered wandering thoughts as rather mechanistic solutions to some well-defined computational problems.
 This does not do justice to the variety of wandering thoughts in humans.
 Spontaneous thinking can be tremendously creative; in fact, it is one of the critical aspects of human creativity.
 Now, what is creativity?
 As a first approach, we might actually think of planning as a creative activity.
 You have the current state, a goal, and you have to somehow create a path between the two.
 In fact, many different kinds of problem-solving could be seen as special cases of such planning: even proving a mathematical theorem can be formalized as planning a ``route'' from the premises to the conclusion of the theorem.
 However, some would argue that this is just running an algorithm, so it cannot be called creative.
 I wonder why running an algorithm could not be called creative.
 What else does an intelligent system do anyway?
 On a sufficiently high level of abstraction, is not all our thinking a product of various kinds of algorithms?
-I shall not attempt to answer the question of what creativity is here; I will just note that creativity is not easy to define; it is in that sense very similar to the concept of intelligence.
+I shall not attempt to answer the deep question of what creativity really is; I will just note that creativity is not easy to define, similar to the concept of intelligence.

+In practice, a randomized algorithm can be quite a convincing example of creativity.
+Such algorithms contain certain randomness in their computation, which makes the algorithm try out completely new paths or ideas.
+Modern generative AI, whether generating images or text, is based on nothing else than such randomized algorithms.
+A model of, say, images is combined with random noise to generate an incredibly realistic image.
+Importantly, it would have been impossible for the human user who gave the initial prompt to predict all the details of the image, if only due to the randomness programmed in the system.